Fl4gu1z0wsky/CEH/README.md

 **FISMA** - The Federal Information Security Management Act - The act requires each federal agency to develop, document, and implement an agency-wide program to provide information security.

 **ISO/IEC 27002** - is an information security standard published by the International Organization for Standardization (ISO) and by the International Electrotechnical Commission (IEC).
 It comes from the ISO 27000 serie.

+**PII** - personally identifiable information - This is any information related to an identifiable person.

 **COBIT** - Control Objectives for Information and Related Technologies - Created by ISACA (Information Systems Audit and Control Association).
 It defines a set of generic processes for the management of IT, with each process defined together with process inputs and outputs, key process-activities, process objectives, performance measures and an elementary maturity model.